signalfx/signalfx-agent/docs/filtering.md

 This makes all metric name and dimension matching negated so that only datapoints with that name or dimension are allowed through.
 You would also use this option to specify custom metrics that you want to send to SignalFx.
-The `monitorType`option is never negated, and always serves to scope a filter item to the specified monitor type, if given.
+The `monitorType` option is never negated, and always serves to scope a filter item to the specified monitor type, if given.
+In the case where multiple filters overlap, they will be combined by the agent.
+If metrics are matched by two filters which have opposite negation, the agent will favor exclusion.

 Examples: